Bob ‘66 and Carol Parke '67 have established the Parke Ethicist in Residence Program to provide ethics suppor...

 Galesburg, IL 61401-4999

-Knox's Repertory Theatre Term (Rep Term), produced every three years by the Department of Theatre, is the only undergraduate theatre program in the United States that combines academic study in theatre with all of the business that is vital to operating a professional repertory theatre company.
-Its success depends on intensive collaboration between faculty and students, and it provides the students who participate with an unforgettable ten-week immersion in theatre.
+Knox's Repertory Theatre Term (Rep Term), produced every three years by the Department of Theatre, is the only undergraduate theatre program in the United States that embeds academic study of theatre within the experience of forming a repertory company that produces two fully staged productions.
+Its success depends on intensive collaboration between faculty and students, and it provides the students who participate with an unforgettable 10-week immersion in theatre.

-Rep Term was co-founded in 1970 by Professor Emeritus Ivan Davidson and Robert M. & Katherine Arnold Seeley Distinguished Professor Emeritus Robert Whitlatch, along with former professor Peter B. Young.
-Working with faculty directors and designers, the students -- about half of whom, typically, are theatre majors -- spend an entire term researching, designing, constructing, rehearsing, and performing two full-length plays.
+Working with faculty directors and designers, the students—about half of whom, typically, are theatre majors—spend an entire term researching, designing, constructing, rehearsing, and performing two full-length plays.

-The plays are performed in nightly rotation over a ten-day period, just as they would in a professional repertory theatre.
-Repertory Theatre Term is cooperative, collaborative, and one of the most intense and rewarding theatre experiences a student could have at the undergraduate level.
+The plays are performed in nightly rotation over two weekends, including two Saturdays with both matinee and evening performances.
+Repertory Theatre Term is cooperative, collaborative, and one of the most intense and rewarding theatre experiences a student can have at the undergraduate level.